jcheong0428/jcheong0428.github.io/_posts/2017-10-20-Face-analysis-software-comparison.markdown

 ## Comparing AU17 (Chin Raiser):
 Looking at the left image (at 19:39) in which the chin raise is clear, both algorithms accurately predict AU17 activation.

-*However in the right image (at 10:30), OpenFace detection is more noisy and suggests the chin is raised whereas FACET provides a more stable prediction and does not predict a chin raise which seems to be correct.*
+However in the right image (at 10:30), **OpenFace detection is more noisy** and suggests the chin is raised whereas FACET provides a more stable prediction and does not predict a chin raise which seems correct.
 Also the tonic increase in AU17 predictions at around 35,000 frame is also puzzling and seem to be less stable than FACET's predictions.

 <figure>
   <img src="/assets/post10/fig7.png" width="500" align="left">